The Dominance and Monopolies Review: Turkey

 Further, Law No. 4054 does not recognise any industry-specific abuses or defences; therefore, certain sectoral independent authorities have competence to regulate certain activities of dominant players in the relevant sectors.
 For instance, according to the secondary legislation issued by the Turkish Information and Telecommunication Technologies Authority, firms with a significant market share are prohibited from engaging in discriminatory behaviour among companies seeking access to their network, and unless justified, rejecting requests for access, interconnection or facility sharing.
 Similar restrictions and requirements are also applicable in the energy sector.
 The sector-specific rules and regulations bring about structural market remedies for the effective functioning of the free market.
 They do not imply any dominance-control mechanisms.
 The Turkish Competition Authority is the only regulatory body that investigates and condemns abuses of dominance.

-On a different note, structural changes through which an undertaking attempts to establish dominance or strengthen its dominant position (for instance, in cases of acquisitions) are regulated by the merger control rules established under Article 7 of Law No. 4054.
+On a different note, structural changes through which an undertaking attempts to establish dominance or strengthen its dominant position (for instance, in acquisitions) are regulated by the merger control rules established under Article 7 of Law No. 4054.
 Nevertheless, a mere demonstration of post-transaction dominance in itself is not sufficient for enforcement under the Turkish merger control rules, but rather 'a restriction of effective competition' element is required to deem the relevant transaction as illegal and prohibited.
 Therefore, the principles laid down in merger decisions can also be applied to cases involving the abuse of dominance.
-For instance, in 2017, the Turkish Competition Board rejected the acquisition of Ulusoy Ro-Ro by UN Ro-Ro, as it concluded that the transaction would strengthen UN Ro-Ro's dominant position in the market for Ro-Ro transport between Turkey and Europe; and that UN Ro-Ro would be in a dominant position in the market for port management concerning Ro-Ro ships upon consummation of the transaction, making the decision the third rejection decision issued by the Competition Board in its decisional history.3
+For instance, in 2020, the Turkish Competition Board (the Board) rejected the acquisition of Marport Liman İşletmeleri San ve Tic AŞ by Terminal Investment Limited Sàrl, as it concluded that the transaction would severely hinder competition in the market especially by way of vertical integration with regards to terminal operators and container liner shipping companies, making the decision one of the rare cases in the Board's history where it rejected an acquisition or a merger.
+In this instance, the Board has clearly indicated that the notification in question has been evaluated under the SIEC test,3 rather than solely relying on the dominance test, in line with the amendments made in terms of Law No. 4054.4

 Year in review

-According to the Competition Authority's statistics for 2019, the Competition Board rendered a decision in 26 pre-investigations or investigations, out of a total of 69, on the basis of allegations regarding violations of Article 4 of Law No. 4054, which prohibits all agreements between undertakings, decisions by associations of undertakings, and concerted practices that have (or may have) as their object or effect the prevention, restriction or distortion of competition within a Turkish product or services market or a part thereof.
-Further, 26 finalised (including preliminary and full) investigations were carried out on the basis of allegations regarding violation of Article 6 of Law No. 4054, which prohibits any abuse on the part of one or more undertakings, individually or through joint agreements or practices, of a dominant position in a market for goods or services within the whole or part of the country.
-The Competition Board also decided on 13 investigations that were initiated on the basis of both Article 4 and Article 6 concerns.
-Accordingly, it would be justified to state that cooperative offences, referring to both horizontal and vertical arrangements, continue to be the area of heaviest enforcement under Turkish competition law.5
+According to the Competition Authority's statistics for 2020, the Board rendered a decision in 36 pre-investigations or investigations, out of a total of 65, on the basis of allegations regarding violations of Article 4 of Law No. 4054, which prohibits all agreements between undertakings, decisions by associations of undertakings, and concerted practices that have (or may have) as their object or effect the prevention, restriction or distortion of competition within a Turkish product or services market or a part thereof.
+Further, 22 finalised (including preliminary and full) investigations were carried out on the basis of allegations regarding violation of Article 6 of Law No. 4054, which prohibits any abuse on the part of one or more undertakings, individually or through joint agreements or practices, of a dominant position in a market for goods or services within the whole or part of the country.
+The Board also decided on seven investigations that were initiated on the basis of both Article 4 and Article 6 concerns.
+Accordingly, it would be justified to state that cooperative offences, referring to both horizontal and vertical arrangements, continue to be the area of heaviest enforcement under Turkish competition law.

-Over the past few years, the Competition Board has shifted its focus from merger control cases to concentrate more on the fight against cartels and cases of abuse of dominance.
-With regard to cases on abuse of dominance, the Competition Board focused on cases where the focal point predatory pricing conducting multiple pre-investigations.6
+Over the past few years, the Board has shifted its focus from merger control cases to concentrate more on the fight against cartels and abuse of dominance.
+With regard to abuse of dominance, the Board has focused on cases in which the focal point has been refusal to deal or access to essential facilities.6

-High-profile investigations of the Competition Authority regarding abuse of dominance that are ongoing at the time of writing are provided in the table below.
+High-profile investigations of the Competition Authority regarding abuse of dominance that were ongoing at the time of writing are provided in the table below.

 |Investigated party||Alleged abuse of dominance activity||Date of initiation|

-Recent significant decisions of the Competition Board regarding abuse of dominance are provided below.
+Recent significant decisions of the Board regarding abuse of dominance are provided below.

 Market definition and market power

 As mentioned above, the definition of abuse is not provided under Article 6.
-Although Article 6 does not define what constitutes 'abuse' per se, it provides five examples of prohibited abusive behaviour, which forms a non-exhaustive list, and falls to some extent in line with Article 102 of the TFEU.
-These examples are as follows:
+Although Article 6 does not define what constitutes 'abuse' per se, it provides five examples of prohibited abusive behaviour, which forms a non-exhaustive list, and falls to some extent in line with Article 102 of the TFEU:

 - directly or indirectly preventing entry into the market or hindering competitor activity in the market;